Spatio-temporal modeling of urban extreme rainfall events at high resolution: Spatio-temporal modeling for extreme precipitation

 where $R$ follows a univariate Pareto distribution, that is, $\mathbb{P}(R>v)=v^{-1}$ for $v\ge1$.
 This approach is relevant since it links the variogram of the underlying Gaussian process to the dependence structure of the $r$-Pareto process $\Y$.
-Thus it allows to capture the main features of the extremal dependence structure of the process $\X$ with respect to the conditional exceedance at $(\s_0,t_0) \in \Sset \times \Tset$ given by the risk function.
+It allows capturing the main features of the extremal dependence structure of the process $\X$ with respect to the conditional exceedance at $(\s_0,t_0) \in \Sset \times \Tset$ given by the risk function.

-In EVT, extremal dependence can be summarized through the spatio-temporal extremogram which corresponds to the probability that an exceedance at one location and time occurs given an exceedance at another location and time.
-Following \cite{coles1999dependence}, the extremal dependence coefficient is defined for spatial lag $\h\in\Lambda_{\Sset}$ and temporal lag $\tau\in\Lambda_{\Tset}$ as
+Extremal dependence can be summarized through the spatio-temporal extremogram (\cite{buhl2019semiparametric}) which corresponds to the probability that an exceedance at one location and time occurs given an exceedance at another location and time.
+Following \cite{coles1999dependence}, the extremal dependence coefficient is defined for a spatial lag $\h\in\Lambda_{\Sset}$ and a temporal lag $\tau\in\Lambda_{\Tset}$ as

 where $X^*_{\s,t}$ denotes the uniform marginal transformation of $X_{\s,t}$.
 The coefficient $\chi(\h,\tau)$ ranges from $0$ (asymptotic independence) to $1$ (perfect extremal dependence).
 For the chosen $r$-Pareto process, the extremal dependence of $\X$ can be summarized through the $r$-extremogram